Follow-up surveillance during and after treatment for prostate cancer

 LOCALIZED PROSTATE CANCER

 Most men with newly diagnosed localized prostate cancer undergo definitive therapy with curative intent (eg, radical prostatectomy, external beam radiation therapy [RT], brachytherapy, cryotherapy, high-intensity focused ultrasound).
-Carefully selected patients with low-risk disease should be managed with active surveillance in most cases, with definitive therapy deferred until there is evidence of progressive disease.
+Most patients with low-risk disease can be managed with active surveillance, with definitive therapy deferred until there is evidence of progressive disease.
 (See "Initial approach to low- and very low-risk clinically localized prostate cancer" and "Active surveillance for men with low-risk, clinically localized prostate cancer".)